puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### Description
   Configures the directory to use when downloading files.

 If you enable this policy, Microsoft Edge uses the provided directory regardless of whether the user has specified one or chosen to be prompted for download location every time.
-See https://docs.microsoft.com/Placeholder08 for a list of variables that can be used.

 If you disable or don't configure this policy, the default download directory is used, and the user can change it.